 Three characteristics of rain can cause soil pH values to be less than 7.0.
 First, rain is intrinsically acidic.
 Rainfall carries with it a certain amount of nitric, sulfuric, and carbonic acid absorbed from the atmosphere.
 (Nitric and sulfuric acid are a result of burning fossil fuels.
 Carbonic acid, on the other hand, is the natural product of carbon dioxide and moisture, i.e., rain.)
 Second, geographic location makes a difference.
 Rainfall downwind of a metropolitan area can have a pH as low as 4.2 because there is more nitric and sulfuric acid in the atmosphere near a city.
 (Rain free of nitric and sulfuric acid has a pH of 5.6 because of carbonic acid.)
-Third, when an area receives more than 25 inches of rain per year, primary (or base) nutrients are leached from the topsoil, creating acidic conditions.
+Third, when an area receives more than 25 inches of rain per year, the primary minerals and nutrients are leached from the topsoil, creating acidic conditions in the soil.

 Microbial activity also reduces soil pH levels.
-The process of decomposing organic residues and releasing available nutrients produces carbonic acid.
-As soil microbes decompose residues, carbon dioxide is produced and stored in the soil.
-While the air we breathe contains 0.033 percent carbon dioxide, soil air can contain levels between 3 to 5 percent CO_2 .
-This elevated CO_2 then further reacts with the soil moisture to form carbonic acid, resulting in increased acidity.
+As the nutrients are removed from the soil by plant uptake the micro-organisms in the soil utilize organic matter or plant residue for their nutrient needs.
+This process of decomposing organic residues and releasing available nutrients produces carbon dioxide.
+While the air we breathe contains 0.04 percent carbon dioxide, soil air can contain levels between 3 to 5 percent CO2.
+This elevated CO2 then further reacts with the soil moisture to form carbonic acid, resulting in increased acidity.